IK-Robin/leaflet-js-map/readme.md

 5 add email  and phone number on the website.
 6. make sure that all links are clickable
 7.add the primary view of the map
+8. Add zoom controls to allow users to interactively explore the map at different levels of detail</s>